-On September 24, 2008 the Company entered into a new credit agreement with First Victoria National Bank (the "Bank") which replaced the Company's then existing \$12.5 million agreement with the Bank.
-The new credit agreement provides for borrowings of up to \$25.0 million on a revolving basis through September 24, 2010.
+On September 24, 2008, the Company entered into a new credit agreement with First Victoria National Bank (the "Bank"), which replaced the Company's then existing \$12,500,000 agreement with the Bank.
+The new credit agreement provides for borrowings of up to \$25,000,000 on a revolving basis through September 24, 2010.
 The Company may, at its option, convert any or all balances outstanding under the revolving credit facility into a series of term notes with monthly amortization over 48 months.
+We have classified a portion of the outstanding balance under the revolving credit facility as long-term, based on the assumption that any outstanding balance at maturity is converted into a 48-month amortizing note as is provided for in the underlying credit agreement.

 Amounts available for borrowing are determined by a borrowing base.
-The borrowing base, which amounted to \$25.0 million as of April 30, 2009, is computed based upon certain outstanding accounts receivable, certain portions of the Company's lease pool and any lease pool assets that are to be purchased with proceeds from the facility.
+The borrowing base, which amounted to \$25,000,000 as of October 31, 2009, is computed based upon certain outstanding accounts receivable, certain portions of the Company's lease pool and any lease pool assets that are to be purchased with proceeds from the facility.
 The revolving credit facility and any term loan are secured by essentially all of the Company's domestic assets.
-Interest is payable monthly at prime, which was 3.25% at April 30, 2009.
-Up to \$5.0 million of the revolving facility may be utilized to secure letters of credit.
-The credit agreement contains certain financial covenants that require, among other things, for the Company to maintain a debt to shareholders' equity ratio of no more than 0.7 to 1.0, maintain a current assets to current liabilities ratio of not less than 1.25 to 1.0; and have quarterly earnings before interest, taxes, depreciation and amortization ("EBITDA") of not less than \$2.0 million.
-The credit agreement also provides that the Company may not incur or maintain indebtedness in excess of \$1.0 million without the prior written consent of the Bank, except for borrowings related to the credit agreement.
-The Company was in compliance with each of these provisions as of April 30, 2009.
+Interest is payable monthly at prime, which was 3.25% at October 31, 2009.
+Up to \$5,000,000 of the revolving facility may be utilized to secure letters of credit.
+The credit agreement contains certain financial covenants that require, among other things, for the Company to maintain a debt to shareholders' equity ratio of no more than 0.7 to 1.0, maintain a current assets to current liabilities ratio of not less than 1.25 to 1.0; and have quarterly earnings before interest, taxes, depreciation and amortization of not less than \$2,000,000.
+The credit agreement also provides that the Company may not incur or maintain indebtedness in excess of \$1,000,000 without the prior written consent of the Bank, except for borrowings related to the credit agreement.
+The Company was in compliance with each of these provisions as of and for the quarter ended October 31, 2009.